electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/_index.md

 [![Audi e-tron](/models/e-tron-gt/variants/variants.jpg)](/models/e-tron-gt/)

-Audi e-tron GT is the second full-electric model from Audi.
+Audi e-tron GT is the second all-electric model from Audi.
 With the Audi RS e-tron GT version, Audi has made their most powerful RS-model ever.
 And the design makes it one of the most beautiful car in our time.

 [See all details about Audi e-tron GT](/models/e-tron-gt/)